Success Story: Ultra Creates Customized Solution for Obsolete Direct Immersion Sensors for NextEra

 Accurate and timely RTD readings are critical.
 Not only are these readings required by the plant final safety analysis report (FSAR), they are monitored as part of the plant control and safety system.
 If sensor readings fall outside of specified limits a reactor trip will be forced causing a safe plant shutdown

 The originally installed Rosemount temperature sensors are obsolete.
-Sensor failures and sensors reaching the end of qualified life condition forced the plant to find suitable replacements.
+Sensor failures and sensors reaching the end of qualified life conditions forced the plant to find suitable replacements.
 Since the by-pass manifold must be shut off from the main RCS and drained, the replacement operation is complex and expensive.

 A detailed assessment and modification package was required.
 Ultra Energy worked closely with plant engineers to conduct an extensive engineering analysis and develop appropriate technical specifications.